 Rome experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.6 months, from June 13 to October 1, during which time the comfort level is muggy, oppressive, or miserable at least 13% of the time.
-The muggiest day of the year is August 11, with muggy conditions 51% of the time.
+The muggier period of the year lasts for 3.6 months, from June 14 to October 2, during which time the comfort level is muggy, oppressive, or miserable at least 13% of the time.
+The month with the most muggy days in Rome is August, with 14.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.